Creating and Running a VitePress Project with ServBay

 /Applications/ServBay/www/servbay-vitepress-app/docs/.vitepress/dist

-- Name: Enter an easy-to-recognize name, e.g.,
+- Name: e.g.,

-Access the Production Site
+Access Your Production Site

 https://vitepress-prod.servbay.demo

-Running in Clean URL Mode (cleanUrls: true
+Enabling Clean URL Mode (cleanUrls: true

 )

-VitePress supports the cleanUrls: true
+VitePress supports cleanUrls: true

-extension (e.g., /guide/
+extensions (e.g., /guide/

 instead of /guide/index.html